 At the end of each billing cycle, your bank or provider will send you a bill featuring all your recent transactions.
 Your statement will include the total amount you owe on your credit card, total transactions made during the billing cycle and your minimum payment for that billing cycle.

 Banks and credit card providers set different monthly minimum repayments, which can usually be found in your “summary box”.
-Under UK rules, any credit cards taken out since April 2011 must set the monthly minimum payment of at least 1% of your balance.
-The table below serves as an example of how a card provider calculates their minimum payment.
+Under UK rules, any credit cards taken out since April 2011 must set a monthly minimum payment of at least 1% of your balance.
+The table below serves as an example of how a card provider calculates its minimum payment.

 How can I pay the minimum payment?

-You usually have two options to pay off your credit card bill every billing cycle.
+You usually have 2 options to pay off your credit card bill every billing cycle.

 - Direct debit.
 You can set up a direct debit with your bank where you can specify that you’d like to automatically pay the full balance, a fixed amount or just the minimum payment every month.
-By setting up a direct debit, you’ll guarantee you will never miss a payment and don’t have to worry about penalty fees and damage to your credit record.
+By setting up a direct debit, you’ll guarantee you will never miss a payment and won’t have to worry about penalty fees or damage to your credit record.

 - Manual payments.
 You can decide how much you want to pay every month – whether it’s the minimum payment, the full balance or somewhere in between.
 You can pay your credit card company via standing order or bank transfer.
 This method gives you greater control over how much you are paying, but you’re more at risk of missing payments so you need to make sure you can keep track of the payment deadline.